kyleerhabor/disks/README.md

 # Disks

-A Mac app for unlocking your drives with Touch ID.
+A Mac menu bar app for unlocking your drives with Touch ID.

 ## Download